-How do students enroll in UC/PSYCH/SOC 122: Intergroup Dialogue?
+How do students enroll in ALA/PSYCH/SOC 122: Intergroup Dialogue?

 Students obtain an electronic override from our department in order to enroll in this course.
 To obtain an override, please submit an override request form.